Future changes to bin collections

 Why will there be two separate recycling collections?

-By keeping cardboard and paper separate, instead of mixed in with other recyclable items, ensures it will not be affected or contaminated by other items in the bin.
+By keeping paper and cardboard separate, instead of mixed in with other recyclable items, ensures it will not be affected or contaminated by other items in the bin such as glass.
 Therefore, improving it's recycling quality and value.

 Who is paying for these changes?